Dachii11/Facebook-Clone-Using-Django/README.md

 ## Facebook Clonse build in Python with MySQL database
-MAKE SURE TO INSTALL IT IN VIRTUAL ENVIRONMENT
+MAKE SURE TO INSTALL IT IN VIRTUAL ENVIRONMENT.
 The project is not complete and there will be bugs and unfinished pages.
 It will be updated every day, make sure you have **MySQL** installed.